IoDevl/iodevl/README.md

 - **Design**: I'm learning about design principles and UI/UX to improve my work visually.
 - **Guitar**: I'm also exploring the world of music and learning how to play guitar, it's a fun creative outlet for me.
+- **AI and LLMs**: Getting into how artificial intelligence and large language models work, for fun, to use in projects and so on.

 ## Currently Learning